cgaldan/my-ls/README.md

     ./myls [FLAGS]...
 [FILENAMES]...
     ```
 # ToDo list
-- Sorting files when multi arguments
+- Sorting files when more than one directory in arguments

 # FOR ME
 - Check symbolik link target files
 - Check Directory when parsed as an argument to be displayed this way
-- Check StickyDir && OtherWritable permissions

 # Audit fails notes
-- Fixing dir headers format with -R flag
 - Check punctuations